Guru-RF/SVXSpot/README.md

 https://github.com/Guru-RF/SVXSpot/assets/1251767/e36c240f-1fa5-447f-9a3a-93d46a942cdd

-# SVXLink 4 Dummies short HOW-TO
+# SVXLink quick mini HOW-TO

 The chip has a deviation of 2.5khz ... for best audio experience send with Narrow FM (FM-N), it will sound better/you will sound better !